IronCore864/www/content/posts/people-powered/index.md

 >
 > 2. Have Clear and Objective Leadership
 >
-> 3. “Clear Culture and Expectations
+> 3. Clear Culture and Expectations
 >
 > 4. Focus on Relationships, Trust, and Engagement
 >